Graduate Students parking

 Standard Semester Contract

-Full-time student parking contracts are available each semester through an online lottery.
+Student parking contracts, that are valid 24 hours a day/7 days a week, are available each semester through an online lottery.
 Students may enter the lottery each semester, but entering does not guarantee a parking contract.
 Contracts are good for one semester only.
 Locations vary but always include spaces on each campus.

 ENTER THE PARKING LOTTERY HERE!